$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: Preliminaries

 We are interested in the case where $G \leq \SL_{d+1}(\Bbbk)$ is finite.
 Then $G$ acts naturally on $\Bbbk^{d+1}$, and hence on the polynomial ring $R = \Bbbk [x_1, \ldots, x_{d+1}]$.
 We fix this notation throughout.

 \begin{Pro}\cite[Theorem 3.2]{BSW} Let $G \leq \SL_{d+1}(\Bbbk)$ be finite, acting on the polynomial ring $R = \Bbbk [x_1, \ldots, x_{d+1}]$.
 Then $R \ast G$ is $(d+1)$-Calabi-Yau. \end{Pro}

 The following description of the quiver and superpotential for $R \ast G$ is based on the fact that $R$, and hence $R \ast G$, is Koszul with respect to the standard polynomial grading.
-For the details of the description of the superpotential $\omega$, we refer the reader to \cite{BSW}.
-Right now, it suffices to recall the McKay quiver.
+For the precise description of the superpotential $\omega$, we refer the reader to \cite{BSW}.
+Right now, it suffices to recall the McKay quiver and some properties of the relations for $R \ast G$.